-At its discretion, the institution may provide directory information in accordance with the provisions of the act to include: student name, address, telephone number, university e-mail address, verification of date and place of birth, major field of study, dates of attendance, courses attended, classification, hours enrolled, date of graduation, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports.
+At its discretion, the University of Houston-Clear Lake may provide "directory information" to the general public without student consent.
+Directory information is defined by University of Houston-Clear Lake as follows (within guidelines of the Family Educational Rights and Privacy Act of 1974): student name, address, telephone number, university e-mail address, verification of date and place of birth, major field of study, dates of attendance, courses attended, classification, hours enrolled, date of graduation, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports.